Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 ----------- | ----------- | -----------
 Nat 1 |	Fated to die, you have aroused the ire of a rival god.
 For your next quest you have disadvantage on death saving throws | N/A
 1-5 | The Gods are silent.
 No effect. | N/A
-6-10 | You may ask the temple for assistance dealing with a problem or for political / social support | You receive the effects of the Sanctuary Spell with a duration of 24 Hours
+6-10 | You may ask the temple for assistance dealing with a problem or for political / social support | You receive the effects of the spell Sanctuary with a duration of 24 hours.
 11-15 | You receive DM inspiration (Unless you already have one) | You receive the benefits from the Protection from Evil and Good Spell for 1 Hour
 16-20 | Blessing of Tongues, you have gained the honor of speaking your god's word.
 For the duration of your next quest your voice changes to be more like your gods and you are under the effect of the tongues spell. | +1d4 to hit 1 time after you roll but BEFORE the result on your next mission.
 21+ | Over the next 24 hour, you may cast any cleric spell once as if you have it prepared and the spell slot consumed is 1 level lower than its usual cost (minimum of 1). | You receive the effects of the Aid spell cast at a spell level equal to your level divided by 4 (Minimum 2)